ml4ai/delphi/docs/grfn_spec.md

 [BNF](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form).

 We also use the following conventions in the discussion below:
-- \'FUTURE\': tags anticipated extensions that may be needed but not yet supported.
+- \'FUTURE\': Tags anticipated extensions that may be needed but not yet supported.
-- \'CHOICE\' followed by \'FOR NOW\': Captures discussion of a CHOICE that does not yet have a clear resolution, but what we are doing FOR NOW.
+- \'CHOICE\': Captures discussion of a CHOICE that does not yet have a clear resolution
+- \'FOR NOW\': Tags approach being currently taken, eiher in response to FUTURE or CHOICE.

 ### From source code to dynamic system representation